Geopolitical Report 2785-2598 Volume 11 Issue 1

 - The future of the TAPI pipeline is uncertain and might depend on Turkmenistan and Pakistan.
 Before the Taliban took power in Afghanistan, the Afghan government was involved in one of the most important gas pipelines of the Eurasian continent: the Turkmenistan-Afghanistan-Pakistan-India pipeline.
 Nowadays, it is hard to believe that this infrastructure will be completed and work, although, in February 2021, there was a meeting between Turkmen officials and Mullah Abdul Ghani Baradar.
 The main problem for the TAPI pipeline is the security of the area of this infrastructure in Afghanistan and even finding the economic resources to finance the project.

 - Turkey will not lose the opportunity to promote its idea of pan-Turkism and play a more significant role in Central Asia.
-In the last few days, Erdogan stated that Turkey would maintain its diplomatic presence in Kabul while the Taliban were discussing with Ankara and Doha about the management of Kabul Hamid Karzai International Airport.
+In the last few days, Erdogan stated that Turkey would maintain its diplomatic presence in Kabul while the Taliban were discussing the management of Kabul Hamid Karzai International Airport with Ankara and Doha.
 The future Turkish presence in Afghanistan is part of Ankara’s strategy to strengthen its influence in Central Asia and promote the idea of pan-Turkism to create a strong Turkic coalition or ‘nation’ able to influence the future of Eurasia.

-All these considerations on Afghanistan and possible geopolitical trends in Central Asia cannot overshadow the humanitarian crisis that the Afghan people live in.
+All these considerations on Afghanistan and possible geopolitical trends in Central Asia cannot overshadow the Afghan people’s humanitarian crisis.
 We will continue to support all those people and colleagues who worked in Afghanistan or are still there, and we will not forget to monitor the country because Afghanistan still matters!